gbif/data-blog/content/about.md

 # What is it?

-A place for GBIF staff to report interesting analytical results.
+A place for GBIF staff and guest bloggers to contribute interesting analytical results.

+* Statistics
-* Stats
+* Graphs
 * Tutorials
 * Ideas
 * Opinions

 # Who can contribute?

-This blog is mostly invite only, but if you would like to contribute you can contact jwaller@gbif.org.
+If you would like to contribute you can contact jwaller@gbif.org. **Guest blogs are very welcome.**

 # Disclaimer